-A year with 13 Friday the 13ths? | EarthSky.org
+A year with 13 Friday the 13ths?

 And what about leap years in the International Fixed Calendar?
 In a leap of year of 366 days, Leap Day would come one day after Saturday, June 28, and one day before Sunday, Sol 1.
 Like Year Day, Leap Day would reside outside of any week and therefore would have no weekday name.

 How likely are we to adopt the International Fixed Calendar?
 Not very likely.
-According to an article from CityLab.com:
+According to an article from Bloomberg:

 Momentum behind the International Fixed Calendar, a 13-month calendar with 28 days in each month and a leftover day at the end of each year (it also followed the Gregorian rules with regards to Leap Years), was never stronger than in the late 1920s.